avalanche-foundation/ACPs/ACPs/118-warp-signature-request/README.md

 We propose the following types, implemented as Protobuf types that may be decoded from the `AppRequest`/`AppResponse` `app_bytes` field.
 By way of example, this approach is currently used to [implement](https://github.com/ava-labs/avalanchego/blob/v1.11.10-status-removal/proto/sdk/sdk.proto#7) and [parse](https://github.com/ava-labs/avalanchego/blob/v1.11.10-status-removal/network/p2p/gossip/message.go#22) gossip `AppRequest` types.

-- `SignatureRequest` includes two fields. `data` specifies the payload that the returned signature should correspond to, namely a serialized unsigned Warp message. `justification` specifies arbitrary data that the requested node may use to decide whether or not it is willing to sign `data`. `justification` may not be required by every VM implementation, but `data` should always contain the bytes to be signed.
-It is up to the VM to define the validity requirements for the `data` and `justification` payloads.
+- `SignatureRequest` includes two fields. `message` specifies the payload that the returned signature should correspond to, namely a serialized unsigned Warp message. `justification` specifies arbitrary data that the requested node may use to decide whether or not it is willing to sign `message`. `justification` may not be required by every VM implementation, but `message` should always contain the bytes to be signed.
+It is up to the VM to define the validity requirements for the `message` and `justification` payloads.

     ```protobuf
     message SignatureRequest {
-        bytes data = 1;
+        bytes message = 1;
         bytes justification = 2;
     }
     ```